mcorino/wxRuby3/INSTALL.md

 ### Standard packages

-The standard release artifacts at [Github](https://github.com/mcorino/wxRuby3/releases) provide a selection of binary packages for all supported OS platforms which are automatically built and uploaded for every release.<br>
+The standard release artifacts at [Github](https://github.com/mcorino/wxRuby3/releases) provide a selection of binary packages for all supported OS platforms which are automatically built and uploaded for every release (except for 'rolling' release distributions like ArchLinux and Manjaro).<br>
 The following tables lists the packages provided by the current wxRuby3 release process:

 | OS      | Distributions                          | Architectures           | Rubies                                             |